AfrahSaud36/WebServer/README.md

 ## Development Overview:

+**Server Initialization:**

+The server socket is created using the AF_INET address family and SOCK_STREAM socket type.
+The server then binds to a specified IP address and port.

-**Connection Initialization**
+**Connection Handling:**

-Our web server begins its journey by creating a connection socket upon receiving a request from a client.
-This socket serves as the communication bridge between the server and the browser.
+The server enters an infinite loop, continuously listening for incoming connections.
+When a connection is established, it prints a message and proceeds to handle the request.

-**Request Processing**
+**Request Processing:**

-Once the connection is established, the server receives and processes the incoming HTTP request from the client.
-This step involves parsing the request to identify the specific file being sought.
+The server receives and decodes the incoming HTTP request.
+It extracts the filename from the request to identify the requested resource.

-**File Retrieval**

-With the target file identified, the server accesses it from its file system.
-This step is crucial in determining the content that will be included in the HTTP response.

-**HTTP Response Construction**

-The server assembles an HTTP response message, including the requested file preceded by essential header lines.
-These headers convey vital information about the response, such as content type and length.

-**Response Transmission:**

-Following the response construction, the server transmits the HTTP response over the TCP connection back to the requesting browser.
-This action completes the communication cycle between the server and the client.

-**Handling File Absence:**

-To enhance the server's resilience, it checks for the existence of the requested file.
-If the file is not found, the server responds with a "404 Not Found" error message, signaling that the requested resource is unavailable.
+**File Retrieval and Response Construction:**

+The server attempts to open and read the requested file.
+If successful, it sends an HTTP header indicating success (status code 200 OK) and transmits the file content to the client.

+**Error Handling:**

+In case of an IOError (file not found), the server sends a "404 Not Found" HTTP response along with an HTML message indicating the error.
 ![web not](https://github.com/AfrahSaud36/WebServer/assets/138797663/0bb6cb18-f830-4fa2-9dbe-6ce5df4cd946)
+**Connection Closure**

+After processing the request, the server closes the connection.